 You’ve got education loan payments eating into your monthly budget.
+COVID-19 is dramatically affecting education plans.
 If your home equity could wipe student debt off your plate, should you go for it?

-Should You Use Home Equity to Pay Off Student Loans?
+Should You Use Home Equity to Pay Off Student Debt?

 When you feel like you’re drowning in debt, it feels natural to reach toward any solution to your troubles.
 But using home equity to pay student loans comes with its own serious pros and cons.
 Financing your home can be risky if you don’t take the time to understand the benefits and potential pitfalls first.

 Can you use home equity to pay student loans?